 Technical innovations for the win at the racetrack: BMW Motorrad Motorsport and partner ZF.

 Munich.
 Technological collaboration is an important component of success at the racetrack.
 A perfect example of this is BMW Motorrad Motorsport and ZF’s partnership in the FIM Endurance World Championship (FIM EWC).
 As of this season they are working together on developing new spring damper elements for the #37 BMW M 1000 RR of BMW Motorrad World Endurance Team.
-The partnership is focussing on an innovative telescopic front fork made from carbon.
+An innovative telescopic front fork made from carbon is in the spotlight of this partnership.
 In their second race together, their collaboration celebrated its first major success, BMW Motorrad World Endurance Team’s victory at the 24H SPA EWC Motos.

 BMW Motorrad Motorsport Direktor Marc Bongers with Werner Daemen and Markus Reiterberger

 “We’re delighted to have a partner like ZF at our side with whom we are able to work closely on the development of components such as the new front fork,” said BMW Motorrad Motorsport Director Marc Bongers.
 “We complement each other very well in this collaboration.
 An important factor for success is developing components alongside a partner and this partner being able to respond to our specific needs.
 Because this results in components that are directly and perfectly customised for us, which has enabled us to further enhance the performance of our BMW M 1000 RR in the FIM EWC.”